SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

    az acr login -n <inject key="AcrUsername" enableCopy="true"/>
    ```

-   >**Note**: The command az acr login -n <inject key="AcrLoginServer" enableCopy="true"/> logs you into an Azure Container Registry (ACR) instance.
+   >**Note**: The command **az acr login -n <inject key="AcrLoginServer" enableCopy="false"/>** logs you into an Azure Container Registry (ACR) instance.
 It authenticates your session with the specified Azure Container Registry, allowing you to push and pull container images to and from the registry.

 1. Run the following command to add the tag.